zxdy/cals/README.md

 1. To use this tool, your table's first column must defined as  timeuuid
 2. The csv file should have a header
-3. The scheama and control file's format is very important,you need create them exactly the same foramt as the samples.
+3. The schema and control file's formats are very important,you need create them exactly the same as the sample's.

 #How TO Use